About me

 Manufacturing

 I fell into 3D giftware design and found out starting over could be invigorating.
-I learned about visualizing design specs from multiple pov’s, rapid iteration, white label manufacturing, trade shows, and working with overseas vendors.
+I learned about: visualizing design specs from multiple pov’s, rapid iteration, white label manufacturing, selling at trade shows, and working with overseas vendors.

 -